Quality assurance - external (EQA)

 • authenticity of learners’ work

-• case-loads and pressures of work placed upon staff, for example, expected targets to be met, funding based on achievements, staff having unclear roles
+• case-loads and pressures of work placed upon staff, for example, expected targets to be met, funding based on achievements, staff having unclear roles or a lack of training

 • changes to qualifications, standards, documents, policies and procedures, and records